Approximately 140,000 immigrant visas are available each year for aliens who seek to immigrate to the U.S. based on their job skills.

 of Employment- Based Green Card Process

 Why choose us?

-At the Law Offices of Kameli & Associates, P.C., we take pride in our work, and our tradition of excellence has long been a factor in attracting the best and brightest legal talent to our firm.
+At the Kameli Law, we take pride in our work, and our tradition of excellence has long been a factor in attracting the best and brightest legal talent to our firm.
 Our attorneys possess significant business experience and education in addition to their legal training.

 Our experienced attorneys and staff are known for the quality relationships they establish with our clients, which allows them to better understand and meet clients’ goals and objectives.